SavannahHQ/docs/admin/webhooks.md

 ### EngagementLevel

 EngagementLevel events are triggered whenever a Member's engagement level changes is a project.
-Event names will be either `EngagementLevel.Up` or `EngagementLevel.Down` depending on whether there has been an increase or decrease in the member's engagement level in that project.
+Event names will be either `EngagementLevel.up` or `EngagementLevel.down` depending on whether there has been an increase or decrease in the member's engagement level in that project.

 The payload for this event will contain the project, new and previous levels:
 ```